bencornelis/link_feed/README.md

 * Hacker News formula for post and comment ranking
 * Faker data for database seeding
 * Select2 jQuery select box for autocompleting tags via AJAX
+* jQuery modals for displaying views with AJAX

 ### Setup